 Caving & digging - archaeology

 Personal caving equipment is obviously the responsibility of each caver.
 Carbide is not provided nor used.
 Cells and batteries can be charged in the tackle store on the camp site.
 Group equipment is the responsiblity of the team using it.
-If a system is detackled, the detackling group should normally clean the equipment removed at the river - not at the campsite.
+If a system is detackled, the detackling group should normally clean the equipment removed at the river - not at the campsite, then sign it back in.

 Everyone should remember that cave formations and deposits are to be enjoyed by all.
 Hence, thought must be given to minimising damage to caves and the decorations when exploring.
 If possible, volunteer for any conservation or restoration activities that may be taking place.